litmuschaos/litmus/community-roles.md

   This can be evidenced differently and we want to maintain some general flexibility assessing this.
 Significant and sustained contributions can be both by showing a long-term level of care with a bigger number of smaller contributions or by a smaller set of sizable contributions.
 To make it somewhat more comparable, here is an example of commitment we would be happy to accept for a maintainer:

   - Participate in discussions, contributions, code and documentation reviews for 3 months or more,
-  - perform reviews for 10 non-trivial pull requests (total),
+  - Perform reviews for 10 non-trivial pull requests (total),
-  - contribute 15 non-trivial pull requests (total) and have them merged.
+  - Contribute 15 non-trivial pull requests (total) and have them merged.

   Ask one of the current maintainers, if you are unsure.
 They will be happy to give you feedback.